corrode/corrode.github.io/content/blog/async/index.md

 In an earlier version of this article, I discussed async web frameworks.
 However, to maintain focus, I've opted to address web frameworks in a dedicated follow-up article.
+Furthermore, I've added some clarifications regarding the performance characteristics of async Rust after a [discussion on Hacker News](https://news.ycombinator.com/item?id=37641640).
 """
 +++